 13.0 Warsaw Convention

 If the Shipment is transported by air and involves an ultimate destination or stop in a country other than the country of departure, the Warsaw Convention (“Warsaw”), if applicable, governs and in most cases limits SWISS GLOBAL liability for loss or damage.

 14.0 Shipper’s Warranties and Indemnity

 Shipper shall indemnify and hold SWISS GLOBAL harmless for any loss or damage arising out of Shipper’s failure to comply with any applicable laws or regulations and for Shipper’s failure to comply any applicable laws or regulations and for Shipper’s breach of the following warranties and representation:-

-All information provided by Shipper or its representatives is complete and accurate; the Shipment was prepared in secure premises by Shipper’s employees; Shipper employed reliable staff to prepare the Shipment; Shipper protected the Shipment against unauthorised interference during preparation, storage and transportation to SWISS GLOBAL; the Shipment is properly marked and addressed and packed to ensure safe transportation with ordinary care in handling; all applicable Customs, import, export and other laws and regulations have been complied with; and the waybill has been signed by shipper’s authorised representative and the terms and Conditions constitute binding and enforceable obligations of Shipper.
+All information provided by Shipper or its representatives is complete and accurate; the Shipment was prepared in secure premises by Shipper’s employees; Shipper employed reliable staff to prepare the Shipment; Shipper protected the Shipment against unauthorized interference during preparation, storage and transportation to SWISS GLOBAL; the Shipment is properly marked and addressed and packed to ensure safe transportation with ordinary care in handling; all applicable Customs, import, export and other laws and regulations have been complied with; and the waybill has been signed by shipper’s authored representative and the terms and Conditions constitute binding and enforceable obligations of Shipper.

 Shipper agrees to all routing and diversion, including the possibility that the Shipment may be carried via intermediate stopping places.